Skip to content

 Families on low incomes can get help with food and utility costs, which early help is administering locally.

-The County Council is pleased to be working with Devon Community Foundation to provide Food, Fuel & More grants to organisations working with vulnerable households and people most in need of support over the coming year (until 31/03/24).
+The County Council is pleased to be working again with Devon Community Foundation to provide Food, Fuel and More targeted grants to organisations working with vulnerable households and people most in need of support over the coming year (until 30/09/24).

-Grants should be used to alleviate immediate needs and help those who are struggling to afford food, energy, water and other related essentials, with priority given to households that find it difficult to access support elsewhere e.g. via other support gateways such as District Councils, Citizens Advice, school or community hub.
+Grants will be used to alleviate immediate needs and help those who are struggling to afford food, energy, water and other related essentials, and be given to households that find it difficult to access support elsewhere e.g. via other support gateways such as District Councils, Citizens Advice, school or community hub.

 Communication

-Communication will be released on the HSF4 allocation for Devon and the support gateways put in place to support households.
-Where appropriate, further direct, timely and specific communication to the individual households concerned will then follow nearer to the actual implementation of the above initiatives.
+Communication will be released (via DCC and partners’ websites and communication channels) on the HSF5 allocation for Devon and the support gateways put in place to support households.
+Where appropriate, further direct, timely and specific communication to the individual households concerned will then follow nearer to actual implementation of the above initiatives.

 Ongoing review